sagemath/trac_to_gh/Issue 4929.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.2.3",
-    "title": "[with patch, needs review] 3.2.3.rc0: remove sage/functions/elementary.py from files to build in the documentation", "type": "issue",
+    "title": "[with patch, positive review] 3.2.3.rc0: remove sage/functions/elementary.py from files to build in the documentation", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/4929",
     "user": "https://trac.sagemath.org/admin/accounts/users/mabshoff"
 }
 ```
-Assignee: tba
+Assignee: mabshoff

 In #4847 we removed sage/functions/elementary.py from Sage since it was dead code.
 But it is part of the documentation, so remove it from ref/files.